zaicodes/beyond-photos-photography/TESTING.md

 - Making the social links open in a new tab by adding the target=”_blank” and rel=”noopener” attributes.

+- Removed extra media query code which was interacting negatively with the photo sizes on different screens on Gallary page.

 ## Validator Testing